 Phone and Router Purchases

-Switching to a cloud based phone system may require you to purchase equipment to get up and running.
-With a hosted cloud system, you will need to purchase IP phones if you don't already have them.
-These phones are typically priced in economy ranges and require an ethernet port to operate, meaning you may need a bigger router, and more ethernet cords.
+Switching to a cloud-based phone system may require you to purchase equipment to get up and running.
+With a hosted cloud system, you may need to purchase IP phones if you don't already have them.
+These phones are typically priced in economy ranges and require an Ethernet port to operate, meaning you may need a larger router and more Ethernet outlets.

-If your Internet Service Provider is fairly reliable, and your cloud phone system has high redundancy, you won't have to worry about dropped calls and connections.
-But if you have an ISP that frequently drops your Internet service, it will critically disrupt your cloud based phone system.
+If your Internet Service Provider (ISP) is fairly reliable and your cloud phone system has high redundancy, you won't have to worry about dropped calls and connections.
+But if you have an ISP that frequently drops your Internet service, it will critically disrupt your cloud-based phone system.
 Of course, if you find an acceptable ISP, the problem will be solved.
-The issue only becomes serious for those who are locked into sub par Internet providers through contracts.
+The issue only becomes serious for those who are locked into subpar Internet providers through contracts.

-Cloud phone systems are becoming increasingly popular for businesses of all stripes.
-Solutions for small and medium sized businesses, along with enterprise grade options, give customers a new kind of flexibility and reliability when it comes to phone systems.
+Cloud services are becoming increasingly popular for businesses of all stripes.
+Hosted VoIP solutions for small and medium-sized businesses, along with enterprise-grade options, give customers a new kind of flexibility and reliability when it comes to phone systems.
 If you think you might benefit from these platforms, it's never too late to make the switch.
 A cloud VoIP service can become a valuable communication tool for your business.